 At the time, discipline isn’t much fun...

 for it’s the well-trained who find themselves mature

 It hurts me more than it hurts you were the most ridiculous words I heard as a child.
 How could being disciplined possibly hurt my parents more than it hurt me?
 It made absolutely no sense until years later when I found myself disciplining my own child.
 My intention was to bring about the definition of discipline—a specific character or pattern of behavior.
 I found that disciplining, like being disciplined, hurts like crazy.
 Good discipline isn’t given or received easily.

-If a relationship with God is our desire it’s a guarantee that discipline will be involved.
+If a relationship with God is our desire, it’s a guarantee that discipline will be involved.
 Avoiding or resisting the challenging moments of our lives can become the wall that prevents us from seeing God moving us towards a specific character or pattern of behavior.
-Allowing the pain of what is happening now keeps us distracted from discovering who we are and what God may want us to become.
+Wallowing in the pain of what is happening now keeps us distracted from discovering who we are and what God may want us to become.

 Athletes speak of breaking through a barrier in the midst of training.
 Discipline gets them through.
-Experiencing the pain, the hardship, the crises of our lives and yet break through the barrier, is to discover the handsome pay off–a well-trained, mature relationship with God.
+Leaning into the pain, the hardship, the crises of our lives and yet break through the barrier, is to discover the handsome pay off–a well-trained, mature relationship with God.

 Perhaps God is saying, “It hurts me more than it hurts you,” but, inflicting pain isn’t what he’s after.
 His discipline has a break through goal in mind.